erxnmedia/PySDE/README.md

 2. <a href="http://www.scipy.org">Scipy and Numpy</a></br>
 3. <a href="http://code.google.com/p/scitools/">scitools</a><br>

 <b>Note:</b> Scitools is used to generated the picture of simulated data only.
 To keep minimal necessary Python modules/libraries, it would be removed in TODO list.
+(Thanks, Yoav Ram)

 ##Optional: